 "Once upon a time there was an old sow with three little pigs, and as she had not enough to keep them, she sent them out to seek their fortune.
 The first that went off met a man with a bundle of straw and said to him, 'Please, man, give me that straw to build me a house;" which the man did, and the little pig built a house with it.
 Presently came along a wolf, and knocked at the door, and said, —"

-You recognize this classic children's story at once, but do you recall how it ends?
-The setup speaks to that little kid inside who wants to find out what becomes of the pigs.
+This classic children's story draws in the kid in all of us who wants to find out what becomes of the pigs.

 The story teller hooks you in one short paragraph, with compelling characters (homeless piglets!), a perilous quest (a straw house, really?) and imminent danger (nothing good can come from a wolf at the door).